 Since baby teeth are brand new and temporary anyway, many parents may wonder if anything can possibly go wrong with them.
 According to the ADA, early dental visits are important because:

-If necessary, the dentist can prescribe fluoride treatment or apply dental sealant to guard against future decay and protect your child from cavities throughout the formative years.
+- If necessary, the dentist can prescribe fluoride treatment or apply a dental sealant to guard against future decay and protect your child from cavities throughout the formative years.

 A dentist can show you how to clean your toddler\’s teeth and teach good oral health habits, such as not allowing an infant to fall asleep with a juice or milk bottle in their mouth.
 Even if your baby finds this soothing, the constant contact with the sugary solution raises the risk she\’ll develop cavities.